 A LANDSLIDE WIN

 Historians and political scientists consider the 1932-36 elections a realigning election–the alignment between interest groups and the political parties shifted, leaving new coalitions behind each party.
 This realignment created a new majority coalition for the Democrats, made up of organized labor, blacks, ethnic Americans (such as Italian-Americans, Polish-Americans and Jews), farmers, and southern whites.
 This realignment transformed American politics, creating what is called the "New Deal Party System" or the Fifth Party System.

 Believed that abandoning capitalism in favour of socialism would solve economic problems, Believed that returning to a policy of laissez faire would allow the economy to bounce back, Wanted the government to continue the domestic policies of the Hoover administration, and Wanted the government to take a strong and active role in solving economic problems

 Source: Boundless.
 “The Election of 1932.”
 Boundless U.S. History.
-Boundless, 14 Nov.
-2014.
-Retrieved 20 May.
+Boundless, 01 Jul.
+2015.
+Retrieved 02 Jul.
 2015 from https://www.boundless.com/u-s-history/textbooks/boundless-u-s-history-textbook/the-new-deal-1933-1940-25/roosevelt-and-the-first-new-deal-191/the-election-of-1932-1057-8777/